gamerlovesdogs17/senate_prob_model/README.md

 A static, map-first prototype for a daily automated U.S. Senate forecast.

-## Run

-Open `index.html` in a browser.
 The state-shape map uses D3, TopoJSON, and `us-atlas` from public CDNs, so the map needs internet access.
 If those files do not load, the site shows a race-link fallback.

 The browser model rolls to a new daily run on the first page load after 6:00 AM Central.
 A production deployment should add a scheduled build job before that time to refresh polling, finance, primary, and candidate data files.